adnaanchida/adnaanchida.github.io/_projects/1_Vega_lite_project.md

 Transformations:
 Removed the null values from dataset.

-Overlap with Homework #9:
+Overlap with Homework #8:
-The idea and the code has been taken from Assignment 9 (https://starboard.gg/nb/noPXJg6).
+The idea and the code has been taken from Homework 8 (https://starboard.gg/nb/nb0jfeJ).
 It did not have any interactivity before, but we have introduced it in this.

 PLOT 2:
 The plot 2 shows the median square footage of different buildings acquired by the agencies which have different Building Status.
 When the building status is 'In progress' the median square footage is the highest.